LincolnSteinLab/pdf2ppt/README.md

-# PDF2PPT: Academic Paper to Presentation Converter
+# JournalClubAssistant: Academic Paper to Presentation Converter

-PDF2PPT is an AI-powered tool that automatically converts academic papers (PDF) into structured PowerPoint presentations while maintaining technical accuracy and logical flow.
+JournalClubAssistant is an AI-powered tool that automatically converts academic papers (PDF) into structured PowerPoint presentations while maintaining technical accuracy and logical flow.
 It leverages OpenAI's GPT-4 for content analysis and generates comprehensive presentations with proper figure integration.

 ## Features